opitzconsulting/cattlecrew-case-management-ui/README.md

 Follow the instructions on https://camunda.org/ to adjust a CMMN Project.

-After adjusting the backend call the CattleCrew Case Management UI webapp (e.g. http://localhost:8080/cattlecrew-case-management-ui/) via your browser to interact with your CMMN project.
+After adjusting the backend you should call the CattleCrew Case Management UI webapp (e.g. [http://localhost:8080/cattlecrew-case-management-ui/](http://localhost:8080/cattlecrew-case-management-ui/)) via your browser to interact with your CMMN project.

 ## Development